grompe/BTWTweak/patcher/readme.txt

   block.
 Unlike new versions of Minecraft, such buttons are symmetric.
 Also, the buttons are now placeable on any flat surface, not just full blocks.

+- Added an ability to attach torches, buttons, etc. on backsides of stairs.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.